Sodium acetate: Preparation

-Industrially, sodium acetate trihydrate is prepared by reacting acetic acid with sodium hydroxide using water as the solvent.

-CH_{3}COOH + NaOH → CH_{3}COONa + H_{2}O.

-To manufacture anhydrous sodium acetate industrially, the Niacet Process is used.
-Sodium metal ingots are extruded through a die to form a ribbon of sodium metal, usually under an inert gas atmosphere such as N_{2}, and then immersed in anhydrous acetic acid.

-2 CH_{3}COOH + 2 Na →2 CH_{3}COONa + H_{2}.

-The hydrogen gas is normally a valuable byproduct.

 Structure

 The crystal structure of anhydrous sodium acetate has been described as alternating sodium-carboxylate and methyl group layers.
 Sodium acetate trihydrate's structure consists of distorted octahedral coordination at sodium.
 Adjacent octahedra share edges to form one-dimensional chains.
 Hydrogen bonding in two dimensions between acetate ions and water of hydration links the chains into a three-dimensional network.